Founder Dr. Thomas E. Lovejoy

 In 2016, Dr. Lovejoy was appointed by the U.S. Department of State as a Science Envoy, traveling to Brazil, Peru, Colombia, Indonesia and Malaysia to bring together country officials around policies that can protect and manage tropical rainforests as whole ecosystems across country borders.

-He serves on numerous scientific and conservation boards and advisory groups including: the New York Botanical Garden, Cary Institute for Ecosystem Studies, The National Zoo (including Smithsonian Conservation Biology Institute), Eco-Health Alliance and Woods Hole Research Center.
-He served for many years as Chairman of the External Advisory Board of the Yale Institute for Biospheric Studies and continues to serve as a member.
-He is a Fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the American Philosophical Society, the Linnaean Society of London, and the American Ornithologists’ Union.
+He served on numerous scientific and conservation boards and advisory groups including: the New York Botanical Garden, Cary Institute for Ecosystem Studies, The National Zoo (including Smithsonian Conservation Biology Institute), Eco-Health Alliance and Woods Hole Research Center.
+He served for many years as Chairman of the External Advisory Board of the Yale Institute for Biospheric Studies.
+He was a Fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the American Philosophical Society, the Linnaean Society of London, and the American Ornithologists’ Union.

-He is the author of numerous articles and is author or editor of five books including Key Environments: Amazonia with G.T.
+He was the author of numerous articles and was author or editor of five books including Key Environments: Amazonia with G.T.
 Prance, Global Warming and Biological Diversity (Yale University Press) with R.L.
 Peters, Ecology, Conservation and Management of Southeast Asian Rainforests (Yale University Press) with R.O.
 Bierregaard, Jr., C. Gascon, and R. Mesquita, Climate Change and Biodiversity (Yale University Press) with Lee Hannah.
-The manuscript for Changing the Biosphere (also with Lee Hannah) will be submitted in July 2016 to Yale University Press.

 Film credit: National Geographic